Champlin, Minnesota: Geography

 Champlin lies along the Mississippi River, surrounded by the cities of Anoka, Dayton, Brooklyn Park, Maple Grove and Coon Rapids, 18 mi northwest of Minneapolis.

-According to the United States Census Bureau, the city has a total area of 8.73 sqmi, of which 8.17 sqmi is land and 0.56 sqmi is water.
+According to the United States Census Bureau, the city has an area of 8.73 sqmi, of which 8.17 sqmi is land and 0.56 sqmi is water.

 The average elevation is 875 ft above sea level, and the Mississippi River is approximately one-eighth of a mile wide throughout Champlin.

 History

 The Champlin area was first settled when Father Louis Hennepin, a Franciscan priest from whom Hennepin County gets its name, Michael Accult, and Peter Dulay were captured by Lakota Indians.
 An Indian trading post was later established in the area.
 Charles Miles created the first permanent settlement in what came to be named Marshall Township.
 In 1859, it was split into two towns, Champlin and Dayton.

 Champlin's name came from U.S. Navy Commodore Stephen Champlin.
-He was active in the war against England and Canada in 1812, and in the establishment of the Canadian–United States boundary.
+He was active in the war against England and Canada in 1812 and in the establishment of the Canadian–United States boundary.
 He died in 1870 in Buffalo, New York.

 On August 30, 1853, Stephen Champlin's daughter, Eliza Ellen Champlin, married John B. Cook, a partner of Minnesota's Alexander Ramsey.
-Although Cook was never a resident of Champlin, he was involved in real estate transactions there, and in its incorporation.
+Cook never resided in Champlin, but he was involved in real estate transactions there and in its incorporation.
 In 1947, part of the former Champlin Township was incorporated to form the village of Champlin, and on January 2, 1971, as the result of a petitioned order from the Minnesota Municipal Commission, Champlin Township and the village of Champlin consolidated to form the city of Champlin.

 Education

-The Champlin area is served by Anoka-Hennepin School District 11, with four primary schools, Champlin-Brooklyn Park Academy for Math and Environmental Science, Oxbow Creek Elementary, Jackson Middle School and Champlin Park High School.
-All the schools are clustered in a neighborhood near the intersection of 109th Avenue North and Douglas Avenue North.
+Champlin is served by Anoka-Hennepin School District 11.
+Four public schools are in the area: Champlin-Brooklyn Park Academy for Math and Environmental Science, Oxbow Creek Elementary, Jackson Middle School, and Champlin Park High School.
+All four are in a neighborhood near the intersection of 109th Avenue North and Douglas Avenue North.
 Oxbow Creek Elementary School is in Brooklyn Park.
+Champlin Park High School was at one point the state's largest high school.Laura McCallum, The answer is not that simple, Minnesota Public Radio (April 23, 2007).